nextmoov/nextmoov/project_management/README.md

 ## Our Product Development Lifecycle

 You won't be surprise if we'd tell you that nextmoov is an **agile-centric development company**.
 After all, who on earth would claim the opposite these days?
-And just as everyone else do, we take most of ou inspiration from Design Thinking, Lean Startup and Scrum, all-at-once.
+And just as everyone else do, we take most of our inspiration from Design Thinking, Lean Startup and Scrum, all-at-once.

 But not just because *everyone else does it*.